todd-dsm/kubes-gke-gitops/docs/one-time-setup-steps.md

 ## Required Programs

 1. `gcloud` - `brew install google-cloud-sdk`
+   1. Then install the [kubectl authentication plugin]
+   2. `gcloud components install gke-gcloud-auth-plugin`
+2. We'll need an Ingress at some point; Istio is a good one
+   1. `brew install istioctl`
-2. Terraform - `brew install tfenv`
+3. Terraform - `brew install tfenv`
    1. [tfenv use]
    2. [tfenv repo]
-3. Install Vault
+4. Install Vault
    1. `brew tap hashicorp/tap`
    2. `brew install hashicorp/tap/vault`
-4. Install the real version of Bash; the one that comes with macOS is forever old
+5. Install the real version of Bash; the one that comes with macOS is forever old
    1. `brew install bash shellcheck`
    2. scripts _**will break**_ if this step is skipped